roosh42/GoogleSpreadsheetServer/README.md

 This Web App uses [query parameters](https://shorturl.at/lvwGU) to pass in the information for a new row in the spreadsheet.

 The only special parameter keys are
+ - spreadsheetid: Only used when a demo server is set up to change anyone-can-edit Spreadsheets.
  - sheetname: The preferred name of the sheet into which the row is added.
  - server_time: The time that this row is processed.
  - secret: Optional secret word if you want to allow formulas.